-Comcast felt the effect of the FCC’s ending of the ACP program in the third quarter, losing a sizeable number of broadband subscribers while seeing some seasonal benefits.
+Comcast felt the effect of the FCC’s ending of the ACP program in the third quarter, losing a sizeable number of broadband subscribers while seeing seasonal benefits.

 The provider reported a net loss of 87,000 subscribers in the quarter, which it said included an estimated net impact of 96,000 associated with the end of ACP.